What is the Epiphany? Celebrating the Epiphany in Germany

 Sternsinger

-In Southern Germany, and in Austria, you will also find Sternsinger (Star Singers).
-Children dress up as the Magi (three Wise Men), complete with robes, crowns, and props representing gifts for the Christ Child, follow a leader carrying a star on a pole.
-They stop at homes and apartments where they sing special Carols and recite a poem.
-After singing, one of the children will write the initials C+M+B and the date on door frame.
-The children collect donation to a children’s charity, and are sometimes given treats as well.
+You will find Sternsinger or Star Singers in Southern Germany and much of Austria.
+Children dress up as the Magi (Three Wise Men), complete with robes, crowns, and props representing gifts for the Christ Child.
+They follow a leader carrying a star on a pole and stop at homes and apartments where they sing special Carols and recite a poem.
+After singing, one of the children will write the initials C+M+B and the date on the door frame.
+The children collect donations for a children’s charity and often receive treats.

 sternsinger

 Interestingly, this tradition began in the 16th century.
 After the Protestant Reformation, the Catholic Church had less income, so the children sang to help support their schools.
 By the 19th century, the tradition faded away.
-In 1958, the Sternsinger program was reborn, now with the support of the Federation for German Catholic Youth (BDKJ).
-The processions are organized, and funds are raised for charitable children’s mission projects both at home and internationally.
+In 1958, the Sternsinger program was reborn with the support of the Federation for German Catholic Youth (BDKJ).
+The organized processions raise funds for charitable children’s mission projects at home and internationally.
 Click here for MUCH more information about the Sternsinger

 The 12th Day of Christmas

-Since the Epiphany signals the end of the Christmas Season, it is also a time from most homes to put away decorations and take down the Christmas Tree (most wait until January 7 to do this).
-In some communities, a huge bonfire is made out of all of the trees.
-Kids get to plunder the trees before the fire begins…to search for any remaining sweet treats that were used as ornaments (sometimes a few extra wrapped chocolates are hidden in the pile to make the search more fun).
+Since the Epiphany signals the end of the Christmas Season, it is also when families put away decorations and take down the Christmas Tree.
+In some communities, trees are collected into a pile for a huge bonfire.
+Kids get to plunder the trees before the fire begins to search for any remaining sweet treats used as ornaments left on the trees.
+Often, a few extra wrapped chocolates are hidden in the pile to make the search more fun.

 Some Families also celebrate by baking and eating a Dreikonigs’ Kuchen, Three Kings’ Cake.